thinkmuneeb/eth_oracle/README.md

 ### How to Run the project:
-- go in folder off chain oracle
+- go in the folder "off chain oracle"
-- open it in terminal
+- open this folder in terminal
-- create a .secret file and enter mnemonic in it
+- create a .secret file in this folder and enter mnemonic in it
 - run command: npm install
-- run command: yarn run develop
+- run command: npm run develop

 ### Basic Information About Project:
 - On chain = Blockchain